warlmare/DLAM/README.md

 this work was presented as the DFRWS USA 2023: https://www.sciencedirect.com/science/article/pii/S2666281723000793?ref=pdf_download&fr=RR-2&rr=7e510f09ec2e58f0

-A more comprehensible google Colab notebook will be coming very soon.
+A more comprehensible google Colab notebook will be coming very soon to play with DLAM.

+---

 ```
 TLDR; you want to verify the results: